-Congratulations to the winners of our Region VII Paper Competition:
+Congratulations to the Winners of the Region VII Paper Competition

 Submission of Military/Civilian Resident Trauma Papers

-If the resident or fellow is in the US military, the abstract must be submitted through the ACS COT Military Region, regardless of whether the work was performed in a military or civilian institution.
-If the resident or fellow is a civilian, the abstract must be submitted through the resident or fellow’s geographic region, regardless of whether the work was performed in a military or civilian institution.
+If you are a resident or fellow in the U.S. military, the abstract must be submitted through the ACS COT Military Region, regardless of whether the work was performed in a military or civilian institution.
+If you are a civilian resident or fellow, the abstract must be submitted through your geographic region, regardless of whether the work was performed in a military or civilian institution.
 Exceptions may be made only through a mutual discussion and decision by the respective Region Chiefs.

-Winners of the Regional Competition should submit a three-page abstract to the appropriate ACS Regional Committee on Trauma (RCOT) Chair (information can be obtained by contacting the ACS Trauma Office or by going to www.facs.org/trauma/regional.html).
-Each Region Chief will establish a regional competition to select one abstract in basic laboratory research and one abstract in clinical research/investigation for consideration for presentation at the national competition.
-The dates for regional competitions vary; for assistance obtaining the date for a specific competition, please contact the ACS Trauma Programs Office at the phone or email below.
+Winners of the regional competitions should submit a three-page abstract to the appropriate ACS Regional Committee on Trauma (RCOT) Chair.
+Each Region Chief will establish a regional competition to select one abstract in basic laboratory research and one abstract in clinical investigation for consideration for presentation at the national competition.
+The dates for regional competitions vary.
+For the dates of specific competitions, contact the ACS Trauma Program at email@example.com or 312-202-5661.

-The Region Chief will submit two copies of each abstract (one blind copy with only the paper’s title for judging and one with the principal author’s name, institution, phone, fax, and email) to the Trauma Office by Wednesday December 14th, 2016.
-A pre-selected panel of judges from the COT will rank these abstracts and select a balance of basic and clinical abstracts representing each of the COT Regions by early January 2017.
+The Region Chief will submit two copies of each abstract (one blind copy with only the paper’s title for judging and one with the principal author’s name, institution, phone, fax, and e-mail) to the Trauma Office by Friday, December 13, 2019.
+A pre-selected panel of judges from the COT will rank the abstracts and select a balance of basic and clinical abstracts representing each of the COT Regions by early January 2020.
 Each regional winner will be notified shortly thereafter.

 Specifications for Presentation and Submission of Abstracts for National Presentation and Competition